ecadlabs/taquito/README.md

 The goals of this library are:

 * Easy to use and maintain, written in idiomatic Typescript style
-* Well maintained and tested against all Tezos protocol upgrades
+* Well maintained and tested against all current, and anticipated Tezos protocols
 * Portable, does not rely on any "stack" by default, except for the canonical Tezos RPC node
 * Nightly and Continuous integration tests against official Tezos RPC nodes
 * dApp development uses cases a first class concern, empowering new developers to get results quickly
 * No dependencies on the Tezos RPC node for generating operations (Ex: not dependant on “forge” RPC method).
-* Well documented API (Typedoc)
+* Well documented API using [TypeDoc](https://ecadlabs.github.io/tezos-ts/typedoc)
-* [Demo Gallery](https://ecadlabs.github.io/tezos-ts/react-storybook/) for all web components
+* Set of ready made React components for common use-cases, with a [Demo Gallery](https://ecadlabs.github.io/tezos-ts/react-storybook/)
 * Regular versioned releases, published to npmjs.org, with a published version strategy
-* Participation in the CII Best Practices program and all requirements entailed there in:  https://bestpractices.coreinfrastructure.org/en
+* Participation in the [CII Best Practices](https://bestpractices.coreinfrastructure.org) program and all requirements entailed there in
 * Portable - This library has minimum dependencies, making it usable in any js project on the front or back end.
 * Compact - avoid bloat and keep compiled asset size low
-* Portable, allowing wallet, dApp, or backend developers to easily start using the library.
+* Portable, allowing wallet, dApp, or backend developers to start using the library quickly.

+## Project Organization

-This is a mono repository from which several npm packages are built and published.
+`tezos-ts` is organized as a mono repository from which several npm packages are built and published.
 Packages are in the `packages/` directory, each one with its own README.

+Each package is published to npmjs.org under the `@tezos-ts` handle.

 | Package                                                           |                        Responsibility                         |
 | ----------------------------------------------------------------- | ------------------------------------------------------------- |